-The current maximum retirement lump sum you can receive tax free from all your pension plans is €200,000.
-Retirement lump sums between €200,000 and €500,000 will be subject to standard rate income tax (currently 20%).
-Any retirement lump sums greater than €500,000 will be taxed at your marginal rate, the Universal Social Charge (USC), PRSI (if applicable) and any other taxes or government levies applicable at that time will also be due.
+The current maximum retirement lump sum you can receive tax-free from all your pension plans is €200,000.
+You will have to pay standard-rate income tax (currently 20%) on retirement lump sums between €200,000 and €500,000.
+Any retirement lump sums greater than €500,000 will be taxed at your marginal rate.
+The Universal Social Charge (USC), PRSI (if this applies) and any other taxes or government levies which apply at that time will also be due.
 Both the €200,000 and €500,000 limits include all retirement lump sums you have received since 7 December 2005.

-Your Financial Advisor can give you more information about what you are entitled to.
+Your financial adviser can give you more information about what you are entitled to.